 Completion of the Master Promissory Note (MPN) is required before a student can receive their first Direct Subsidized or Direct Unsubsidized Loan as an undergraduate.
-Parent borrowers who elect to take out the Parent PLUS loan are also required to complete a Master Promissory Note prior to disbursement.
+Parent borrowers who elect to take out the Parent PLUS loan are also required to complete a Master Promissory Note for a Parent PLUS loan prior to disbursement.